pllewy/TermHarbour/README.md

 ## Usage

 Navigate to the main page at `http://localhost:5000/`.
 From there, you can access the other features of the application.

+In ./input_files there are sample files that can be used for testing the application.

 ## Contributing